Wem: Second World War

-The US created a storage facility at Aston Park estate on 14 December 1942.
+The US Army created a storage facility at Aston Park estate on 14 December 1942.
 The facility was later converted to a prisoner of war camp, and was used for that purpose until 1948.

 Nineteen men of Wem are recorded to have died serving in the Second World War.

-After the War
+After the war

 Wem was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 In November 1995 the town hall suffered a catastrophic fire.
 It reopened after repair, renewal, and redesign in 2000.